Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Redeem

-Redeems the user's Ethereum asset from the Compound Protocol.
+Redeems the user's Ethereum asset from the Bitlend Protocol.

 - `asset` (string) A string of the asset to redeem, or its cToken name.
 - `amount` (number \| string \| BigNumber) A string, number, or BigNumber object of the amount of an asset to redeem.
 Use the `mantissa` boolean in the `options` parameter to indicate if this value is scaled up (so there are no decimals) or in its natural scale.
 This can be an amount of cTokens or underlying asset (use the `asset` parameter to specify).